netgroup-polito/frog4-gui/README_INSTALL.md

 "father","default","00000000",'{"forwarding-graph":{"id":"00000000","name":"Forwarding graph","VNFs":[],"end-points":[],"big-switch":{"flow-rules":[]}}}',NULL);
 ```

     You have to change "father" to your user.
+    Yo run the script using the following command.

 ```sh
         $ python DBstarter.py